Playing with the Money Mantra

-This money manifesting method is even more successful when you approach it with a light, easy, carefree attitude, so be sure to have fun with it!
+This money manifesting method is even more successful when you approach it with a light, easy, carefree attitude, so have fun with it!

 (Speaking of fun, you might also like these top 10 ways to manifest money.)

-Without further ado, let’s learn how to do the money chant (aka abundance mantra):
+Without further ado, let’s learn the money chant (aka abundance mantra):

 This mantra is designed to allow more abundance into your world.